okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oauth-for-okta/overview/index.md

 * The OAUTH_FOR_OKTA feature flag enabled for your Org.
 Use the [Early Access Features](https://help.okta.com/en/prod/okta_help_CSH.htm#ext_Manage_Early_Access_features) page in your Org to enable this feature flag.
 * [Postman client](https://www.getpostman.com/downloads/) to test requests with the access token.
 See [Get Started with the Okta APIs](https://developer.okta.com/code/rest/) for information on setting up Postman.

-> **Note:** At this time, the OAuth 2 for Okta works only with the APIs listed in the <GuideLink link="../scopes">Scopes & supported endpoints</GuideLink> section.
+> **Note:** At this time, OAuth for Okta works only with the APIs listed in the <GuideLink link="../scopes">Scopes & supported endpoints</GuideLink> section.
 We are actively working towards supporting additional APIs.
 Our goal is to cover all Okta public API endpoints.

 <NextSectionLink/>